Pseudomanifold/latex-credits/README.md

-# `latex-creisits`: A LaTeX package for generating CRediT (Contributor Role Taxonomy) statements
+# `latex-credits`: A LaTeX package for generating CRediT (Contributor Role Taxonomy) statements

 This is a simple LaTeX package for generating contributor role statements that can be easily included in a paper.
 The text of